jmbarroso/StringCalculatorKataJava/README.txt

-Code kata StringCalculatorJava.zip
+Code kata StringCalculator
-it's a very simple example to practice TDD and OOP.
+it's a very simple example written in Java to practice TDD and OOP.
 You can found inside a TODO file with the specifications.